Dannytraj/elk-project/README.md

 The files in this repository were used to configure the network depicted below.

 ![RedTeam Cloud Server](https://github.com/Dannytraj/elk-project/blob/main/RedTeam%20Cloud%20Server.png)
 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the __yml__ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the __.yml__ file may be used to install only certain pieces of it, such as Filebeat.

 https://github.com/Dannytraj/elk-project/tree/main/Ansible%20Playbook